Tortuga404/OdinProject/Knowledge-Checks.md

 -- HTML is your base.
 The basic structure of a webpage and text contents of the page are built with it.
 CSS is used to make HTML elements looker nicer/ more modern.
 Javascript is used to enhance the iteractivity of the website and user functions.

+#
+# Introduction to HTML and CSS

+What is an HTML tag?

+-- HTML tags are the opening and closings of HTML elements.
+Tags basically tell the browser what the content inside the tags are.

+What are the three parts of an HTML element?

+-- An HTML element consists of an opening tag, some form of content, and a closing tag.
+Example: <p> dog </p>

+#